-- A. any weapon, including a starter gun, which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; - B. the frame or receiver of any such weapon; - C. any firearm muffler or firearm silencer; or - D. any destructive device. - (The term does not include an antique firearm.) - 3.
-Destructive device means any explosive, incendiary, poison gas, bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive orincendiary charge of more than one-quarter ounce, mine, or any device similar to any of the devices described above. - 4.
+- 2. Firearm means the following: - A. any weapon, including a starter gun, which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; - B. the frame or receiver of any such weapon; - C. any firearm muffler or firearm silencer; or - D. any destructive device.

+The term does not include an antique firearm.

+- Destructive device means any explosive, incendiary, poison gas, bomb, grenade, rocket having a propellant charge, or any device similar to any of the devices described above. - 4.
 A student is in possession of a weapon for purposes of this policy when the weapon is found on the person of the student, in the student's locker, or otherwise under his/her control while the student is on school property, on property being used by the school or at any school function or activity, or at any school event held away from the school or while the student is on his/her way to or from school. - 5.
 Other public school property shall mean any public school grounds, school sponsored activity or any conveyance providing transportation to or from a school or school sponsored activity of a public school district, intermediate unit or area vocational technical school.